samschirmer/hatchbuck-ruby/README.md

 You will need to go to account settings -> web api -> lookup table keys to find the GUIDs for the required fields:

+- API key (on first page of web api portal)
 - email type
 - contact status
 - tag(s) if applicable

+There's a CLI test in the tests folder if you want to play around with the functionality.

+This is under heavy development.
+I hope to expand the capabilities by a lot, namely to include things like custom fields, updating contacts, capturing more detailed contact record information, and deleting tags.
+If I get on a roll, I'll tackle campaign stuff, but honestly, tag rules fill that gap fairly well for now.